intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 is called a **kernel**.
 Kernels are launched in batches, where each instance of the kernel is called a work-group.
 The kernel has access to its group id that is used to select the work done in the work group.
-Each work group consists of a fixed number of work-items that execute concurrently.
+Each work group consists of a fixed number of subgroups that execute concurrently.
+Subgroups can be further divided into work-items, where the number of work-items per subgroup is given by the subgroup size.

 The language distinguishes between *collective*, *SPMD*, and *mixed* instructions.
 A collective instruction distributes the work among the work-items in an implementation-defined manner.